-We now have all the tools to prove the main theorem for the case that tests are noiseless: Consider the pyramid in Figure~\ref{fig:pyramid1}.
+We now have all the tools to prove the main theorem for the case that tests are noiseless.
+Consider the pyramid in Figure~\ref{fig:evolve}.
 In this pyramid, people are at the base and the tests are at the tip.
-We use Propositions \ref{pro:parallel} and \ref{pro:serial} to rescale $k$ and $n$ and choose a $\sigma \geq 1$.
-These propositions will produce ``virtual people'' in the intermediate layers.
-We than start stacking Proposition~\ref{pro:expander} to generate more virtual people layers (repeat this $\tau - 1$ times).
-This encoding process will work all the way up until, finally, we apply $\phi$ to virtual people's indices to generate the set of tests each people should participate in.
+The encoding process starts with Propositions \ref{pro:parallel} and \ref{pro:serial} that rescale $(m, d, k, n, f)$ by $\varpi$ and $\sigma$.
+These propositions will produce ``virtual phone numbers'' in the intermediate layer.
+We than proceed to stacking Proposition~\ref{pro:expander} to generate more virtual phone numbers in higher and higher layers (repeat this $\tau - 1$ times).
+This encoding process will work all the way up until, finally, we apply $\phi$ to the virtual test phone numbers to generate the set of tests each person should participate in.

-To decode, apply $\phi^{-1}$ and work top-down: for every layer of the pyramid, we are given a collection of evaluation pairs $(g(b_0), g(p_s))$.
-We sort by birthdays and interpolate the evaluations to recover the indices of the virtual people who are sick, and pass that information to the layer below.
-Finally, at the bottom layer, we will obtain the identities of the actual sick people.
+To decode, apply $\phi^{-1}$ and work top-down: For every layer of the pyramid, we are given a collection of evaluation pairs $(g(b_0), g(p_s))$.
+We sort by birthdays and interpolate the evaluations to recover the virtual phone numbers who are sick, and pass that information to the layer below.
+Finally, at the bottom layer, we will obtain the phone numbers of the actual sick people.

-To prove the main theorem in full, it remains to address how to deal with noisy tests.
+To prove the main theorem, it remains to address how to deal with noisy tests.